Leccese pasticciotto.

 The original Apulian recipe!

-The leccese pasticciotto is a delight of Apulian pastry and more precisely of Lecce, where you find many of them in many different flavors in all the pastry shops, bars, and bakeries of this wonderful city.
-This one has the traditional filling, the best according to me, and the recipe was given to me years ago by a lady from Lecce.
+The Leccese pasticciotto is a delight of Apulian pastry, specifically from Lecce, where you will find many varieties in all the pastry shops, bars and bakeries of this wonderful city.
+This is the one with the traditional filling, the best in my opinion, and the recipe was given to me years ago by a lady from Lecce.

-The leccese pasticciotto is a delicious pastry with a thin dough different from the traditional one, crumbly and that melts in the mouth, and a filling with lots of delicious cream and sour cherries.
-Try it, it will conquer you at the first bite 😊
+The Leccese pasticciotto is a very indulgent pastry with a thin shortcrust different from the traditional one, crumbly and that melts in your mouth, and a filling with lots of tasty custard and sour cherries.
+Try it, it will win you over at the first bite 😊

 - Difficulty: Easy